Heathrow Airport has always gone above and beyond to meet the needs of passengers with disabilities.

 Heathrow Meet and Greets

 We would highly recommend a Heathrow Meet and Greet service for disabled customers or those with mobility difficulties.
 In contrast to a Park and Ride package there's no need to worry about spending time finding an appropriate space or catching a busy transfer to the terminal, instead a friendly and fully insured driver will handle all of the parking.
-Simply drop your car off at the Short Stay car park and pass your car over to your driver.
+Simply drop your car off at the Short Stay car park and pass your keys over to your driver.
 While they take your car to be parked in a secure facility nearby, you'll be able to make your way to the terminal without fuss - it's a 2-3 minute journey.
 When you're back from your travels your car will be ready to collect from the Short Stay car park - you'll be on the road home in no time.

 We have a fantastic range of convenient, trusted Meet and Greet operators.
 All of our packages below serve all 4 terminals.
 Prices start from just £74.90 for 1 weeks parking